How to Update Android Phone to Latest Version

 SEE ALSO: How to install Android N Custom ROM on your Lenovo A6000/Plus Smartphone?

-Step 4: Check for Software update again
+Step 4: Check for the Software update again

 After you have successfully installed the software update on your Android Phone, let’s check for updates once more, just to be sure.